malachipineda/two-face-coin-flip/README.md

 ## Lessons Learned:

-Learned how to build an API which takes in a user input and then randomizes a number in the server before responding to the user with the result of the randomization.
+I learned how to build an API which takes in a user input and then randomizes a number in the server before responding to the user with the result of the randomization.